What is palmoplantar psoriasis?

 • Redness

-• Fissures caused by the rigidity of hyperkeratotic skin
+• Fissures due to the stiffness of hyperkeratotic skin

 Avoid washing the affected area, as contact with water and detergents can cause further irritation.
 Use nitrile gloves if contact with water is absolutely unavoidable.